 How much does a house extension cost in New Zealand?

-A same level house extension in New Zealand will cost approximately $60,000 to $200,000+.
+A same level house extension in New Zealand is likely to cost approximately $90,000 to $200,000+.
 Adding a room or extending your living area on the ground floor are affordable ways of creating more space.
 Here are some key points to consider that will help you keep your renovation costs in check.

 How much should I budget for on a house extension?

 Ground floor extensions are typically more affordable than converting the loft or excavating basement space.
-Renovation costs for a same level extension are roughly between $60,000 and $200,000 depending on your situation, including material, labour and project management (ready to move in).
-As a rough guideline, earmark around $60,000 for a one-bedroom addition to your home.
+Renovation costs for a same level extension are roughly between $90,000 and $200,000 depending on your materials, labour and project management.
+As a rough guideline, earmark around $90,000+ for a one-bedroom addition to your home.
 Smaller renovations may work out slightly more expensive per square metre than larger renovations as many of the overheads such as council permits stay the same.
 It’s best to get a fixed price from your renovation consultant before the project starts to ensure your renovation comes in on budget.
 If your budget is tight, focus on the things you really need and start a list of possible ‘wants’ to add to your home further down the track.

 Early estimates from your chosen building provider are usually a guideline based on a series of assumptions.
 Even when you get the actual quote, plan in a contingency budget of at least 15% for unforeseen problems and extras.
 This will help you cover expenses such as having to repair leaks or taking care of structural problems without jeopardising your renovation project.